-&lt;sup>3This result does not imply that agents cannot overreact to current news.
-Our empirical exercise shows that the proposed expectation modeling framework explains the heterogeneity observed across cohorts.
-However, the presence of a common component in the modeling allows for a common overreaction to some current news.
+3Notice that this result does not imply that agents cannot overreact to current news.
+Our empirical exercise demonstrates that the proposed expectation modeling framework explains the heterogeneity observed across cohorts.
+However, the presence of a common component in the modeling still allows for a common overreaction to some current news.

-&lt;sup>4Our findings are robust to using more specific signals such as CPI's food at home or dairy components, which, according to D'Acunto & Weber (2022), are the prices that US consumers primarily consider when forming inflation expectations.
+4Our results are robust to using more specific signals, including more narrowly defined components such as CPI's food at home or dairy categories that, according to D'Acunto & Weber (2022), are the prices that US consumers primarily consider when forming inflation expectations.